QryptInc/qseed/README.md

     No errors
     ```

-3. Set environment variables.
-The CRYPTOKI_SLOT_ID should be set to the reassigned slot id from the first step.
-The CRYPTOKI_USER_PIN should be set to the user pin from the first step.
+4. Set environment variables.
+The CRYPTOKI_SLOT_ID should be set to the reassigned slot id from the second step.
+The CRYPTOKI_USER_PIN should be set to the user pin from the second step.
     ```bash
     export QRYPT_TOKEN=qrypttokenfromportal
     export CRYPTOKI_LIB=/usr/local/lib/softhsm/libsofthsm2.so